-A member of staff will be available on the rear playground from 8.45 am, with the start of school and nursery at 9.00 am.
+A member of staff will be available at the rear door from 8.40 am, with the start of school being at 8.45 am and nursery at 9.00 am.
 There are door bells at the front door, rear door and nursery conservatory door if you need to speak to the team when the doors are not open.

 Nursery - Parents come onto the playground at the rear of school where they will be greeted by a member of staff.
-Children may be dropped off at anytime between 8.45 and 9.00 am.
+Children may be dropped off at any time between 8.45 and 9.00 am.